-▶️ Short-term rental code changes approved, heading to Bend city council
+▶️ Short-term rental code changes approved, heading to Bend City Council

 The buffer change will not affect current STR owners, but licensing could change by selling the property.

-After discussion by the planning commission, they voted 3-2 to recommend the changes and present them to City Council on October 5th.
+After discussion by the planning commission, they voted 3-2 to recommend the changes and present them to the city council on October 5.